FEUP-ESOF-2020-21/open-cx-t3g4/DOCS/Development-Report.md

 ![Alt Text](https://github.com/FEUP-ESOF-2020-21/open-cx-t3g4/blob/master/imagens/User%20Story%20Map.png)

-As a user (participant or speaker):
-* As a user, I want to register my account, so that I can access the system;
-* As a user, I want to log in to my account, so that I can access the system;
-* As a user, I want to log out my account, so that I can terminate my session;
-* As a user, I can request a password reminder, so that I can log in if I forget mine;
-* As a user, I want to edit my account, so that I can update my personal information;
-* As a user, I want to see the list of available conferences, so that I can choose one;
-* As a user, I want to choose chatrooms dedicated to my favorite topics, so that I can discuss about them;
-* As a user, I want to see my own time schedule, so that I can know what to attend;
-* As a user, I want to talk to another user through direct messages, so that I can discuss with him;
-* As a user, I want to choose tags related to the topics that I’m interested in, so that I can discuss about them;
-* As a user, I want to be able to talk when it’s my turn, so that I can give my point;
-* As a user, I want to hear other users one at a time, so that I can know their point;

 As a participant:
+* As a participant, I want to register my account, so that I can access the system;
+* As a participant, I want to log in to my account, so that I can access the system;
+* As a participant, I want to log out my account, so that I can terminate my session;
+* As a participant, I want to choose chatrooms dedicated to my favorite topics, so that I can discuss about them;
+* As a participant, I want to talk to another user through direct messages, so that I can discuss with him;
+* As a participant, I want to choose tags related to the topics that I’m interested in, so that I can discuss about them;
 * As a participant, I want to be able to ask questions to the speaker, so that I can expose my doubts;

+* As a participant, I want to be able to ask questions to the speaker, so that I can expose my doubts;
+* As a participant, I can request a password reminder, so that I can log in if I forget mine;
+* As a participant, I want to edit my account, so that I can update my personal information;
-* As a participant, I want to vote on the most interesting questions, so that they can be answered;
+* As a participant, I want to see the list of available conferences, so that I can choose one;
+* As a participant, I want to see my own time schedule, so that I can know what to attend;
+* As a participant, I want to be able to talk when it’s my turn, so that I can give my point;
+* As a participant, I want to hear other users one at a time, so that I can know their point;

 As a speaker:
 * As a speaker, I want to see the most interesting questions, so that I can answer it;